raspberrypilearning/raspberry-pi-command/en/step_3.md

 --- /task ---

 --- task ---
-Log back in to your Raspberry Pi.

-Open the Geany editor ('Main Menu' then 'Programming).
+When your Raspberry Pi has rebooted you'll need to open the Geany editor ('Main Menu' then 'Programming).

-It should open the file you were working on.
-Or you can choose 'File' then 'Open' and choose 'welcome.sh'
+Choose 'File' then 'Open' and select 'welcome.sh'

 --- /task ---